couchbase-fs/couchbase-fs-daemon/README.md

 ## Exports
-couchbase-fs supports exports to messagepack/zlib and clear text json they can be stored anywhere on a filesystem or cloud
+couchbase-fs supports exports to messagepack/zlib and clear text json they can be stored anywhere on a filesystem or cloud to be more save you should maybe crypto them befor uploading them to the cloud via couchbase-fs-crypto that can store crypted data directly into couchbase-fs if that gets exported its still save.